๐ŸฐThe Middle Ages

 Why This Matters

-Understanding medieval instruments isn't just about memorizing names and shapes—it's about grasping how sound technology reflected and reinforced the social hierarchies, religious practices, and cultural values of the Middle Ages.
+Understanding medieval instruments isn't just about memorizing names and shapes.
+It's about grasping how sound technology reflected and reinforced the social hierarchies, religious practices, and cultural values of the Middle Ages.
 When you encounter these instruments on an exam, you're being tested on your ability to connect material culture to broader historical themes: the sacred-secular divide, the role of patronage, cross-cultural exchange along trade routes, and the distinction between elite and popular entertainment.

 Bowed Strings: The Voice of Courtly Entertainment

 Bowed instruments brought sustained, singing tones to medieval music, making them ideal for accompanying poetry, dance, and storytelling.
-The friction of horsehair on gut strings created an expressive sound that could follow the natural rhythms of human voice and movement.
+The friction of horsehair on gut strings created an expressive sound that could follow the natural rhythms of the human voice and movement.

 Vielle

-• Five strings played with a curved bow, producing a rich tone that could sustain melodies over drone accompaniment
+• Five strings played with a curved bow, producing a rich tone that could sustain melodies over a drone accompaniment

 • Essential for secular dance music, making it a key artifact of aristocratic leisure culture and vernacular entertainment